 Maritime vessels powered with hydrogen

 Hydrogen is an effective energy carrier with potential for reducing carbon emissions when used as a maritime fuel.
 Hydrogen will play a significant role in the future of zero-emission ships, ferries and other maritime vessels helping to define the marine sector's transition to climate-friendly fuel.
-Linde was selected to supply the world’s first hydrogen-powered ferry.
+As a top hydrogen supplier, Linde was selected to supply the world’s first hydrogen-powered ferry.
 Liquid hydrogen will be produced by electrolysis.
 Read more about the 2022 supply startup.